Starwort/advent-of-code-golf-2023/README.md

 ![Advent of Code Golf icon](./advent-of-code-golf.png)

-This is a community project for Advent of Code Golf 2023 - anyone can submit a solution to any day, in any language(supported by [Attempt This Online](https://ato.pxeger.com)), and the shortest one for each language wins.
+This is a community project for Advent of Code Golf 2023 - anyone can submit a solution to any day, in any language (supported by [Attempt This Online](https://ato.pxeger.com)), and the shortest one for each language wins.
 This file will be maintained by the `solution-bot` and will contain the current leaderboard.

+If you wish to submit solutions, please use [the bot](https://discord.com/api/oauth2/authorize?client_id=1179753478214651915&permissions=0&scope=bot)

 ## Submission rules